 Hexagon’s Autonomy & Positioning division, in the form of NovAtel and AutonomouStuff, besides donating the GNSS receivers for all the cars, acted as subject matter expert for Clemson University’s Deep Orange team of highly skilled graduate students and professors.
 Clemson is not competing in the race but the Deep Orange team assembled the “over-spec’d” sensor kit for the prototype Dallara reference vehicle.
 AutonomouStuff is now replicating the process for 20 identical models.

-“It’s quite simple,” says Chris Paredis, professor and BMW Endowed SmartState Chair in Systems Integration at Clemson University, and program director of Deep Orange.
+“It’s quite simple,” says Chris Paredis, professor and BMW Endowed SmartState Chair in Systems Integration at Clemson University, and director of the Deep Orange program.
 The latter is a vehicle prototype Master’s degree program offered annually by the Clemson University International Center for Automotive Research.

-“We have 2 GNSS units, two Pwrpak7-E1s with full multi-frequency, multi-constellation satellite configuration.”
-The PwrPak7-E1 contains an Epson G320 MEMS IMU to deliver NovAtel SPAN technology, a tightly coupled GNSS+inertial engine in an integrated, single-box solution.
+“We have 2 GNSS units, two Pwrpak7-Ds with full multi-frequency, multi-constellation satellite configuration.”
+The PwrPak7-D contains an Epson G320 MEMS IMU to deliver NovAtel SPAN technology, a tightly coupled GNSS+inertial engine in an integrated, single-box solution.
 It has a powerful OEM7 GNSS engine, integrated MEMS IMU, built-in Wi-Fi, on-board NTRIP client and server support, and 16 GB of internal storage.
-The PwrPak7-E1 also has enhanced connection options including serial, USB, CAN and Ethernet.
+The PwrPak7-D also has enhanced connection options including serial, USB, CAN and Ethernet.

-Each vehicle carries one primary compute node contributed by sponsor ADLink, an Intel Z processor with a high-end RTX unit, and an AGPU general purpose unit.
+Each vehicle carries one primary compute node contributed by sponsor ADLink, an Intel Xeon processor with a high-end RTX unit, and a high-end GPU.
 The teams will use it for the perception pipelines and fashioning their highline behavioral planner.
 That computer is connected to a high-speed switch to which all the peripherals are connected.
 It has a capacity of 40 gigabits per system for the 6 cameras, 3 LiDARs, and the 2 GNSS.
 Each Dallara will also cary 4 radar, but they are directly connected to the computer, because their interface is CAN-based rather than ethernet-based.

 For communication purposes, going through that same switch is a V2X wireless communication system by Fluidmesh, communicating with zero-latency handoffs between racetrack base stations at high speed.
 Cisco Systems will install the wireless base stations on the track for the final race in October; number to be determined, with very directional antennas.